Liam McNamara Raises Over $100K To Bring Back ‘Wave Of The Winter’ - Stab Mag

 Fewer people in the lineup means better opportunity to pick and choose, but perhaps an uneven playing field — especially for those who don’t get a slot in the annual Pipe events.

 “No waves caught in competition will be eligible to win the WOTW this year,” Liam says.
-“That includes the Shootout.”
+“It’s freesurfing only, so that everyone has the same chances of winning.”

 So what kind of wave is worthy of the title?
 Typically, not a “perfect” one.
 “It’s gotta be big, thick, and borderline unmakeable,” Nate says.